sodadata/docs/api-docs/public-api-to-grafana.md

 1. Log in to your Soda Cloud account and navigate to the **Checks** page.
 Choose a check that originated in Soda Cloud, identifiable by the cloud icon, that you can use to complete this exercise.
 Use the action menu (stacked dots) next to the check to select **Edit Check**.
 ![cloud-origin](/assets/images/cloud-origin.png){:height="400px" width="400px"}
 2. In the dialog that opens, copy the scan definition name from the **Add to Scan Definition** field.
-The scan def name is in lowercase, with spaces represented by underscores.
-Paste the scan def name in a temporary local file. <br />
+Under **Scans**, above the scan definition name, copy the scan definition ID that uses undescores to represent spaces.
+Paste the scan definition ID in a temporary local file; you will use it in the next steps to trigger a scan via the Soda Cloud API. <br />
 ![scan-def-name](/assets/images/scan-def-name.png){:height="300px" width="300px"}
 3. Be aware that when you use the Soda Cloud API to trigger the execution of this scan definition remotely, Soda executes *all* checks associated with the scan definition.
 This is a good thing, as you can see the metadata for multiple check results in the Grafana dashboard this guide prepares.